KyzhangPy/PINNs-Temperature_Field/README.md

 # PINNs-Temperature_Field
-# This is a program which uses the PINNs to solve the temperature field based on few measurement points.
+# This is a program which uses the PINNs to solve the temperature field by few measurement points.